 Now it’s time to turn to mass.

 Unfortunately, there is a lot of confusion about mass, because shortly after Einstein’s work on relativity there were two notions of mass that coexisted for a time.
-Only one (the one which Einstein himself settled on, and which was sometimes called “invariant mass” to distinguish it from the now-archaic term “relativistic mass”) is still used in particle physics today.
-I’ll explain why in a separate article.
+Only one (the one which Einstein himself settled on, and which was sometimes called “invariant mass” or “rest mass” to distinguish it from the now-archaic term “relativistic mass”) is still used in particle physics today.
+I’ve explained this more carefully in a separate article.

 The definition of mass m that I will be using throughout this website is the one that has a particular relation between energy and momentum.
 For an object that is moving on its own (that is, not interacting in any significant way with other objects), Einstein proposed (and countless experiments confirm) that its energy E, momentum p and mass m satisfy a simple Pythagorean relation